 Harassment often is rooted in general workplace incivility, which might be fundamentally ingrained in some organizations.
 This was the focus of another major discussion at the conference.
 Christine Porath, a business professor at Georgetown, said (as reported by the EEOC), “Incivility is associated with harassment as it creates a culture of disrespect in which harassment behaviors are tolerated.”

 Porath touted the benefits of workplace civility training to counter this problem.
 Such training engages all employees by encouraging more positive gestures of respect, dignity, and kindness.
-Moreover, she said that when leaders are civil, performance increases and employees feel safer and happier—which naturally will transform the workplace culture.
+Moreover, she said that when leaders are civil, performance increases and employees feel safer and happier—which naturally will transform the workplace culture – just one benefit of compliance training.

 Beyond the Law, to Behavior